By Tim Spencer-Lane (article updated 2 June 2022)

-The Health and Care Bill was introduced into Parliament on 6 July 2021 and receives its second reading today (14 July).
-It represents another major overhaul of NHS structures, and has implications for the social care sector.
-The bill gives effect to the recommendations set out in the NHS Long Term Plan 2019 and the white paper Integration and Innovation, which was published in February 2021.
+The Health and Care Act received Royal Assent on 28 April 2022. .
+It introduces another major overhaul of NHS structures, and has implications for the social care sector.
+The act gives effect to the recommendations set out in the NHS Long Term Plan 2019 and the white paper Integration and Innovation, which was published in February 2021.
 Most of the reforms apply to England only.

 The following summary highlights the key issues for social workers and other social care staff.